davebeyer/ptime-keeper/doc/design.md

 Daily homework session:
   New Session
-  Plan activities and estimates in terms of Pompodoros Each activity gets:
+  Plan activities and estimates in terms of Pomodoros Each activity gets:
     Activity category
-    Estimated number of Pompodoros
+    Estimated number of Pomodoros
     Optional activity details
   E.g.,
-    English: Write outline, 2 Pomps
+    English: Write outline, 2 Poms
-    French: <no details>, 1 Pomp
+    French: <no details>, 1 Pom
-    Math: Study for test, 2 Pomps
+    Math: Study for test, 2 Poms

 Work:
   Activities are listed, select which one to work on Start Activity, which starts session
-  At end of Pompodoro, alarm sounds, start break, alarm ends break Can "Pause" timer (pauses also tracked)
+  At end of Pomodoro, alarm sounds, start break, alarm ends break Can "Pause" timer (pauses also tracked)
   End Session when done